aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 This will ensure that breaking changes will manifest as compile time errors, and force us to handle them.

 To that end, we create a dedicated package, called `construct-hub-docgen`, which will define this schema, and provide an API to produce it.
-The version of the schema file will be derived from the major version of the package.
+The version of the schema file will be the version of the package.
 Every time a change is made to the schema, we automatically detect what type of change has been made. (i.e breaking or not)

 > This can be done by using either [json-schema-diff](https://www.npmjs.com/package/json-schema-diff), or [jsii-diff](https://github.com/aws/jsii/tree/main/packages/jsii-diff).